Starefossen/sanity-plugin-inline-svg-input/README.md

 After running this command, you will see the instructions on how to add this plugin to your Sanity Studio in the terminal.

 `npm publish` - there is pre-publish script that prepares the plugin for publishing, you don't need to build it manually.
 Please run `npm publish --dry-run` to make sure that everything is ok before publishing.
+When publishing, make sure to set `access=public`.

 See [Testing a plugin in Sanity Studio](https://github.com/sanity-io/plugin-kit#testing-a-plugin-in-sanity-studio) for additional information.